-- on average, 128 complaints were filed each year in the region; - cases filed alleging race discrimination accounted for 38.31% of the total, compared to 23.52% for handicap/disability, and 19.51% for familial status; - complaints based on national origin accounted for 7.21% of the total, sex/gender cases made up 5.24%, religion cases made up 1.67%, and color accounted for 0.93%; - almost three-quarters of the complaints (74.21%) were filed in Cuyahoga County.
+- cases filed alleging race discrimination accounted for 37.00% of the total, compared to 23.71% for handicap/disability, and 20.97% for familial status; - complaints based on national origin accounted for 6.95% of the total, sex/gender cases made up 5.23%, religion cases made up 1.65%, and color accounted for 0.88%; - almost three-quarters of the complaints (74.25%) were filed in Cuyahoga County.

 The Housing Center also examined how complaints have changed over time in the region, to determine whether certain types of discrimination were being alleged more (or less) during this period.
-Since 2000, the total number of complaints filed has increased, from 87 in 2000 to 186 in 2010.
-The 186 complaints filed in 2010 represent a decrease from the 226 complaints filed in 2009, though the 2010 total is significantly higher than the yearly average of 128 complaints filed during the last 21 years.
+Since 2001, the total number of complaints filed has increased, from 62 in 2001 to 143 in 2011.
+The 143 complaints filed in 2011 represent a decrease from the 199 complaints filed in 2010, though the 2011 total is higher than the yearly average of 129.4 complaints filed during the last 22 years.

-Because of the possibility that any particular year could have an unusually large or small number of complaints filed in a given category, we also examined the number of complaints filed in two five-year periods (2001-2005 and 2006-2010) to ascertain whether the types of complaints being filed recently differed from those being filed earlier.
+Because of the possibility that any particular year could have an unusually large or small number of complaints filed in a given category, we also examined the number of complaints filed in two five-year periods (2002-2006 and 2007-2011) to ascertain whether the types of complaints being filed recently differed from those being filed earlier.
 This analysis revealed the following: